skvamme/pico_atlast/README.md

 # pico_atlast
-This is how to install this on a raspberry pi 4.
+Here is one way to install this on a raspberry pi 4.

 Download the shellscript pico_setup.sh and make it executable.
 Run it from your home directory.
 <pre>wget https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh